 I am happy to report that as of Oct 6, 2010, I am no longer taking medication for diabetes; and yes I make sure my levels stay normal.
-The last HbA1c: Tuesday, March 16, 2021, was 5.7.
-So for eleven years I am still officially considered non-diabetic, a diabetes beater.
+The last HbA1c: Saturday, June 11, 2022, was 5.6.
+So for twelve years I am still officially considered non-diabetic, a diabetes beater.
 You CAN DO IT too!

 Type 2 diabetes – articles of These 7 Simple Steps Can Make You A Diabetes Beater:

 The Big Picture: Checking Your Blood Sugar – American Diabetes Association®